jdsandifer/Style-Guide/css.md

 * Use full 6 digits, lower cased hex color codes `#00aa00`.
 When using SCSS, the `rgba()` method will support hex colors as a param, e.g., `rgba(#00ff00, 0.5)`.
 In raw CSS it is permitted to break this rule when using `rgba()` only.
 * Use `//` for comment blocks (instead of `/* */`).
 * Use single line quotes `'` for strings, e.g. `url('http://...')`.
-* Avoid specifying units for zero values, e.g., `margin: 0;` instead of `margin: 0px;`.
+* Avoid specifying units for zero values, e.g. `margin: 0` instead of `margin: 0px`.
 * Add leading zeros as in `0.5`.
 * Always use double colons with pseudo elements (e.g. `.foo::after`) and single colons with pseudo classes (e.g. `.foo:hover`)
 * Strive to limit use of shorthand declarations to instances where you must explicitly set all the available values.
- * When using shorthands make sure that values are as concise as possible, e.g. `margin: 0 5px` instead of `margin: 0 5px 0 5px`
+ * When using shorthands make sure that values are as concise as possible, e.g. `margin: 0 5px` instead of `margin: 0 5px 0 5px`.
 * When using vendor prefixes align with soft spaces:

   ```scss